 This is what these children are experiencing in these moments.
 All those colors and swirls are swimming around in their head.

-SO AS PARENTS IN MIDDLETON, WHAT DO WE DO?
+SO AS PARENTS, WHAT DO WE DO?

 Often, we try things like behavioral therapy, diet changes, occupational therapy, movement therapy, vision therapy, and the list goes on.

 We want the best for our kids.
 So, we go to these lengths to help them.
 If we can find a therapy that works, they will be happier, right?